-From Soave Classico’s most privileged volcanic-limestone hillsides, this is a high-tone northern Italian white bursting with white flowers, honeysuckle and stone fruits.
+From Soave Classico’s most privileged volcanic-limestone hillsides, comes a brand new release that is going to win a lot of people over.
+This is a high-tone northern Italian white bursting with white flowers, honeysuckle and stone fruits.
 Crisp and clean, finishing juicy and surprisingly long.
 A perfect complement to all kinds of seafood dishes, summer vegetables, poultry and light cheeses.
 There is no old-vine, small lot Pinot Grigio that exists for anywhere near the price of this one.

 96 Points, Wine Enthusiast